steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

     Builder
         IIS publish updates the user store but not the database which must be attached manually.
         Add a model list to control which models are added.

-    Why is the Python refactoring so slow?
-        "Refactoring library rope is not installed.
-Install?"

     Order a SQLServer book.